 The Committee noted that the Inception Report received by the Secretariat in October 2016 has not been approved by the Secretariat due to its incompleteness.
 The Committee also took note of the indication expressed by the Executing Agency in its Inception Report that the project scope would need to be broadened to take into account the changes in the development scenario in the Brazilian Amazon.
 As a result of the consultation, the Delegation of Brazil ensured the resubmission of the Inception Report in its standard format with the necessary attachment.
 The Delegation also assured the Committee of the compliance with the relevant project manuals and guidelines at all stages of the implementation of this project.
-In this light, the Committee urged the Executing Agency to ensure the project implementation compliant with the relevant project manuals and guidelines while keeping its relevance to the changes in the local circumstances.
+In this light, the Committee urged the Executing Agency to resubmit a satisfactory Inception Report.
+The Committee also urged the Executing Agency to ensure the project implementation compliant with the relevant project manuals and guidelines while keeping its relevance to the changes in the local circumstances.
 The Committee further requested the Secretariat to closely monitor the implementation of this project.